Avoid the great ticket rip-off

 Booking fees are especially frustrating as all too often you think you're getting a good deal and then you get to the final stage of an online booking form and find you have to pay more.

 Even the performers you're paying to see get annoyed by it.
-Comedian Jason Manford took to Facebook in September to vent his anger at an Oxford concert venue, after he found it was adding a £9 booking fee on top of the face value (£22.50) of tickets to one of his tour shows.
+Comedian Jason Manford has taken to Facebook in the past to vent his anger at an Oxford concert venue, after he found it was adding a £9 booking fee on top of the face value (£22.50) of tickets to one of his tour shows.
 He told fans: "Please, please, please do NOT buy these tickets.
 These booking agents are parasites of the highest order, overcharging you and making it look like it's the performer."

 There is no standard charge used by ticketing retailers, either.
-For example, Ticketmaster, which sells tickets from event promoters, has a booking fee of around 11% a ticket on average, while Seatwave and Viagogo – which buy and sell tickets – levy a 15% booking fee.
+For example, Ticketmaster, which sells tickets from event promoters, has a booking fee of around 10% a ticket on average, while Get Me In, Seatwave and StubHub – which buy and sell tickets – levy a 15% booking fee.

 So how do ticketing retailers justify the extra hefty charges?